Like it or not, electrification of our cars is here to stay, and hybrid cars are leading the charge.

 The benefits of HEVs:

 Accessibility.
-HEVs are the cheapest entry into vehicle electrification, with prices for the Toyota Corolla Hybrid starting from $31,000 drive away.
+HEVs are the cheapest entry into vehicle electrification, with prices for the Toyota Corolla and Yaris Cross hybrids starting from under $30,000.

 Packs a punch.
 The available performance comes on strongly because electric motors produce their maximum torque from zero revs, boosting acceleration and providing immediate throttle responses.
 This in turn means a smaller-capacity and lighter petrol engine is sufficient, further improving efficiency.

 Greener machines.
 HEVs produce fewer carbon and nitrogen oxide emissions than petrol or diesel cars, resulting in dramatically more economical and cleaner vehicles – especially in city areas where heavy traffic means the electric motor is more likely to be the main propulsion system driving the wheels.

 Efficiency.
 All HEVs feature a stop-start function that cuts the engine when coasting at lower speeds and when braking.
 This further saves fuel, lowers emissions and cuts noise pollution.
 Sitting in heavy traffic is (slightly) more bearable with no idling engine droning away.

 Refuel and forget.
 The very nature of the HEV – an electric motor and engine combo – means the battery pack never needs to be plugged into an external power source for recharging.
 The engine diverts power to a generator to charge it instead, or electricity is converted from otherwise wasted kinetic energy using regenerative braking technology.
 If you live in an apartment or have no access to off-street parking, you never need to worry about finding a long-enough power cord.